Planning a trip to Thailand? There have been some major changes recently that’ll impact your visit.

 b.
 Why the Temple Is Increasing Prices

 The temple needs the money for maintenance.
-This isn’t a government site.
-It’s privately owned by artist Chalermchai Kositpipat, and maintaining those intricate white structures costs a fortune.
+This is not a government site.
+It is privately owned by artist Chalermchai Kositpipat, and maintaining those intricate white structures costs a fortune.

 c.
 When the New Price Takes Effect